acrolinx/acrolinx-coding-guidance/topics/result.md

 Make sure that:

-* A new check overrides the last embedded check data, to be always up-to-date.
+* A new check overrides the last embedded check data, to be always up to date.
 * You don't use a fixed list of keys and values.
 The Acrolinx Platform decides which keys should be embedded.
 * In case Embed Check Data is turned off, don't touch existing embedded check data.